BYUCS452S2021/MovieRecommender/README.md

 ### Social
 The app can be advertised initially through word-of-mouth, but could also be advertised on Instagram Ads once monetized.

+## Building the App
+See the README files in /ui and /server to set up the frontend and backend servers, respectively.